tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

         End Get
     End Property
 ```
 As for the FromXML method, here we do pay the price for denormalization.
 We have to get the XML content back into normalized form in order to deserialize back into an object.
 We can do this in LINQ by means of a self join or a groupby.
 Moreover, we will have to do this on an element of the array resulting from a String.Split function.
 It will take a second self join though to be able to fill the newly created object.
-But that’s not all: we need the sequenceid to be able to serialize.
+But that's not all: we need the sequenceid to be able to serialize.
 Easy enough with a direct invoke of a lambda.
 But we cannot do that on the second self join, because it will not get the same result as what a ROW_NUMBER function would do in TSQL.
 So we have to iterate through the collection again to create that sequenceid.
 OK, this maybe is 1 step too much.
 We could go for the serialization of this SequenceID property also.
 Then again, that would add to the size of the generated XML, and it would not add to the content, since this property only serves to create unique attributenames.
 Again : denormalization also has drawbacks.

 ```vbnet
 Public Shared ReadOnly Property FromXML(xml As XElement) As Person